Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 First American in Space

-On May 5, 1961, Astronaut Alan Shepard became the first American to be launched into space.
-Shepard's suborbital flight lasted only15-minutes, during which time he experienced about 5 minutes of "weightlessness" and tested the maneuvering capability of his Mercury capsule.
+On May 5, 1961, Astronaut Alan Shepard becomes the first American to be launched into space on the first flight of the Mercury program.
+Riding atop a Mercury-Redstone 3 rocket, his suborbital flight lasts only 15 minutes.
+During this time he experiences about 5 minutes of "weightlessness" and tests the maneuvering capability of his Mercury capsule, known as Freedom 7.

 May 25, 1961